fiatjaf/microanalytics-cli/README.md

     www.reddit.com  ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇  16
 ```

-`microanalytics [tracking-code] referrals` will show a chart with all the website domains that referred a visitor to your tracked website:
+`microanalytics [tracking-code] pages` works like `... referrals`, but it shows instead data about the visited pages in your website.